BillyDoesDev/notificationd/README.md

 > [!NOTE]
 > Previously, before `RabbitMQ` was implemented in this project, messages were polled at fixed intervals using `apscheduler`, by looking at database records.
+You can browse that version of the project [here](https://github.com/BillyDoesDev/notificationd/tree/2af3b75b5968a360a5bdb140b457a8bf5527cb03).

 ## License